Belarue13/LocMap/README.md

 # LocMap
-Software to read a file with location information (longitude latitude) and calculates the  distance between 2 locations.
+Program to read a file with location information (longitude latitude) and calculates the  distance between 2 locations (linear distance).
 Can also add to the database (locations.txt).
 Program runs in Windows CMD

 Requires JDK 20+ to run!